imagej/imagej.github.io/_pages/scripting/macro.md

 More example macros
 -------------------

-There are quite a lot of macros on the [ImageJ website](https://imagej.net/macros/), and specifically [example macros](https://imagej.net/macros/examples/) including a few from the Macro workshop at the [ImageJ conference 2010](http://imagejconf.tudor.lu/archive/imagej-user-and-developer-conference-2010).
-Since there is no categorized index, you might want to use the search facility on [this page](https://imagej.net/developer/index.html).
+There are quite a lot of macros on the [ImageJ1 website](/ij/macros/), and specifically [example macros](/ij/macros/examples/) including a few from the Macro workshop at the [ImageJ conference 2010](http://imagejconf.tudor.lu/archive/imagej-user-and-developer-conference-2010).
+Since there is no categorized index, you might want to use the search facility on [this page](/ij/developer/index.html).

 Overcoming limitations
 ======================

-Macros have a major limitation compared to the other [scripting](/scripting) languages: they have only a [fixed set of built-in functions](https://imagej.net/developer/macro/functions.html).
+Macros have a major limitation compared to the other [scripting](/scripting) languages: they have only a [fixed set of built-in functions](/ij/developer/macro/functions.html).
 Sometimes, though, one needs access to functions outside this realm; in that case, there are three primary means of overcoming this limitation:

 Macro extensions
 ----------------

-It is possible to implement code in [Java](/develop/plugins) which extends the macro language via the [`Ext` prefix](https://imagej.net/developer/macro/functions.html#Ext).
+It is possible to implement code in [Java](/develop/plugins) which extends the macro language via the [`Ext` prefix](/ij/developer/macro/functions.html#Ext).
 However, this cannot be done within the macro itself.

 The call function
 -----------------

-The [`call` function](https://imagej.net/developer/macro/functions.html#call) can invoke Java methods directly.
+The [`call` function](/ij/developer/macro/functions.html#call) can invoke Java methods directly.
 However, this function only supports calling `public static` Java methods which accept `String` only, and return `String` only.
 Most times, though, the needed function does not conform to these requirements; this approach is suitable mostly for routines designed to be called from the macro language in this way.

 The eval function
 -----------------

-The [`eval` function](https://imagej.net/developer/macro/functions.html#eval) can execute [JavaScript](JavaScript) (or [BeanShell](BeanShell) or [Python](Python)) code directly.
+The [`eval` function](/ij/developer/macro/functions.html#eval) can execute [JavaScript](JavaScript) (or [BeanShell](BeanShell) or [Python](Python)) code directly.
 This is a powerful and flexible approach which can invoke nearly any Java API without needing to write external Java code.

 Here is an example which sets the position of a [3D Viewer](/plugins/3d-viewer) window: